chifamba/dzinza-python/demo_service/README.md

 ## Description

-The demo service provides a simplified, self-contained version of the main application's backend.
-It is designed for demonstration purposes, allowing users to quickly set up and explore core functionalities without requiring a full database or complex dependencies.
-It uses flat files for data storage.
+The demo service acts as a lightweight frontend that connects to the main application's backend.
+It is designed for demonstration purposes, allowing users to quickly set up and explore core functionalities by interacting with the full backend service.
+This ensures the demo stays in sync with the latest backend features and data model.

 ## Setup and Running

-To set up and run the demo service, follow these steps:
+To set up and run the demo service, you first need to have the main backend service running.

+1.  **Set up and run the main backend service:**
+    *   Follow the instructions in the main project's README to set up and run the backend service.
+Ensure it is accessible at a known URL (e.g., `http://localhost:8000`).

-1.  **Navigate to the `demo_service` directory:**
+2.  **Navigate to the `demo_service` directory:**
 ```
 bash
     cd demo_service